ServachakM/Devico_test_task/README.md

 My solution for the last task stored in the "task_about_animals" package:
 - The "Main" class is a class where we can see the output after running
-- The "Utils" class is a class where functions resolve task
+- The "Utils" class is a class where functions resolve task I used the Jackson library for the solution.